fabien-ss/numerical-card/README.md

 # numerical-card
-Application contenant les données numériques d'une pièce d'identité nationale Intégration d'Applications corba, ejb, restApi
+## Architecture logicielle
+with ejb, corba 😔 and restApi